-If continuously enrolled, students may graduate under the Arkansas State University-Newport catalog in effect when they first enrolled.
+If continuously enrolled, students may graduate under the ASU-Newport catalog in effect when they first enrolled.
 If enrollment has not been continuous, they may graduate under the current catalog or the first catalog of their continuous enrollment.
 Students who have been out of school no more than two consecutive semesters and can finish their program with no more than twelve hours may continue under the catalog under which they originally entered.
-During the semester they complete their degree requirements, students should notify the Director of Admissions/ Registrar's Office of their intent to graduate.
+DURING THE SEMESTER THE STUDENT COMPLETES THEIR DEGREE REQUIRE-MENTS, STUDENTS MUST BE ENROLLED IN AT LEAST ONE CREDIT HOUR AT ASU-NEWPORT.
+Students must have earned at least 12 credit hours at ASU-Newport to receive a degree or a technical certificate.
 The deadline for making plans to participate in graduation exercises will be approximately six weeks before the end of spring semester each year.
 A cap and gown can be purchased from the Bookstore.